 Finding a critical vulnerability in one popular WordPress plugin and exploiting it in the wild could allow attackers to easily hijack thousands to millions of websites.
 An example of this could be observed lately in the case of the popular plugin WP GDPR Compliance.
 One plugin thus represents a single point of failure for all the websites using it.
 However, in matters of risk to the WordPress ecosystem, there is something more outreaching than the security of popular plugins: the security of WordPress.org.
-In this blog post, we investigate a critical stored XSS vulnerability on the WordPress.org website we have reported to the WordPress security team in May of this year.

 The source code of the WordPress.org website is openly available as part of the WordPress meta environment.
 Thus, we can investigate which part of the code made the vulnerability possible.

 The WordPress.org website is built, of course, using the WordPress CMS.
 The plugins as presented in the plugin repository are merely posts of a dedicated post-type that are displayed with a special template.

 To change files, upload new versions, and so on, developers do not interact with the website, but make use of the version control system Subversion.
 Once a developer gets a plugin into the WordPress repository, he is granted access to the Subversion server in which he can make changes to the hosted plugin from that time on.
 The authentication credentials are the same as those of the WordPress.org user account of the developer.
 Data such as plugin name, description, version and so on, are retrieved from special headers in the readme.txt and main PHP file of the plugin.
 The plugin repository on WordPress.org watches the Subversion server for changes and updates the data it has saved about plugins whenever necessary.

 The vulnerability we have detected occured because of insufficient sanitization of the plugin version numbers before they get displayed on the corresponding plugin page in the repository.